• Skip to primary navigation

 Delicious fluffy rice cooked perfectly on the stovetop.

-About this stove top basmati rice recipe:
+About this stovetop basmati rice

 I will show you how to make the perfect pot of basmati rice and the correct ratio of water to rice to use so you end up with fluffy and delicious rice every time.